International Road Transport Operations in Belgium

 Dangerous Goods

 - Vehicles bearing an Orange ADR plate must travel on motorways.
-However, there are exception to this where circumstances allow
+However, there is the exception to this where circumstances allow

 - Other ADR goods carrying vehicles must not travel on roads or through tunnels showing the C24 road sign (see image right)